On the Non-Identifiability of Steering Vectors in Large Language Models: Logit-Level Equivalence Test

 \section{Logit-Level Equivalence Test}

-To complement our semantic evaluations, we perform a direct logit-level equivalence test.
-For each model and trait, we compare the next-token logit vectors produced by steering with $v$ and with $v + v_\perp$, where $v_\perp$ is a norm-matched direction orthogonal to $v$.
-We measure the $\ell_2$ distance between logit vectors and normalize by the corresponding distance induced by a norm-matched random direction:
+To confirm that equivalence is not an artifact of semantic classifier choice, we measure raw logit distances.
+For each model and trait, we compute the $\ell_2$ distance between the next-token logit vectors produced under three conditions: (i) steering with $v$, (ii) steering with $v + v_\perp$ where $v_\perp$ is a norm-matched orthogonal direction, and (iii) steering with a norm-matched random direction $v_\text{rand}$.
+The ratio

-Values $R < 1$ indicate that orthogonal perturbations induce smaller logit deviations than random directions.
-In all tested models and traits, this condition holds.
-Ratios range from $0.49$ (Llama, formality) to $0.90$ (Qwen, humor), indicating that orthogonal perturbations systematically induce smaller logit shifts than random directions.
-The next-token predictions remain highly stable: token agreement between $v$ and $v + v_\perp$ ranges from $81\%$ to $96\%$, and top-10 token overlap ranges from $86\%$ to $96\%$.

-These results provide direct evidence that equivalence is not an artifact of semantic measurement.
-While orthogonal perturbations induce some logit deviation, they systematically preserve output distributions more faithfully than random directions, consistent with Proposition~1's prediction of high-dimensional equivalence classes.
-Table~\ref{tab:logit_full} reports mean $\ell_2$ logit distances, normalized ratios, token agreement, and top-$k$ overlap for all models and traits.